-Amit IttyyerahPh.D.
+Amit IttyerahPh.D.
 Student in Architecture and Urban Planning

-Amit is a registered Architect in India, having practiced with firms for over 6 years in Seattle, United States and various cities like Kochi, Chennai and Bangalore in India.
-He teaches surveys and seminars in architecture and urban studies, history and theory, and is an avid reviewer at Undergraduate, Graduate and Thesis Design Studios.
+Amit is a registered Architect in India, having practiced with notable firms for over 6 years in various Indian cities and Seattle in the United States.
+He teaches surveys and seminars in architecture and urban studies and their history and theory.
+He is an avid reviewer at Undergraduate, Graduate and Thesis Design Studios.
 He received his B.Arch from M.S.
 University Baroda, India, and M.Arch and M.S. in the History and Theory of Architecture from the University of Washington.
-He has been a team member of winning design competition entries at National (India), International stages and as an invited participant in design charettes.
-He continues to dabble with partners on projects and competitions and has keen interests in what it means to do research-based critical urban and architectural practice.
+Amit has individually and as a team member received several design competition awards at national (India), international professional and academic venues.
+He has also been an invited participant in international urban design charettes and academic research groups engaging architecture and urban design.
+He continues to dabble with partners on projects and competitions developing his keen interests in critical urban, architectural and postcolonial practices.

 Selected Public Presentations